Cocoanut Grove House

-Cocoanut Grove House was once the only hotel on Florida’s coast between Titusville and Key West.
-The hotel was originally built in 1876 by Elisha Newton “Cap” Dimick as a private residence for his family.
-The Cocoanut Grove House opened as an inn after Dimick added eight rooms to the building in 1880.
+This historical marker on the South Lake Trail was dedicated in 2011 and shares the history behind Cocoanut Grove House.
+The hotel was constructed originally as a private home in 1876 and when it was expanded to include additional rooms for rent, it became the only hotel on Florida’s coast between Titusville and Key West.
+Elisha Newton “Cap” Dimick built the house and then added eight rooms to the building in 1880.
 In 1882, Dimick sold the hotel to Commodore Charles Clark.
 Approximately 4,500 guests visited the hotel between 1883 and 1895, arriving by a flat-bottom boat that sailed between the Indian River and Lake Worth.
 Hotel guests dined on fish, green turtle, venison, and vegetables for $1.50 a day or $6 by the week.
 In October 1893 the Cocoanut Grove House was destroyed by fire.

 The hotel stood at the northwest corner Pendleton Lane and Lake Trail in Palm Beach.